lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-19-课文-19、43、67、91/Lesson 43 Over the South Pole.md

 In 1929, three years after his flight/flaɪt/ over the North Pole/pəʊl/, the American explorer/ɪkˈsplɔːrə(r)/, R.E.Byrd/bɜːd/, successfully flew/fluː/ over the South Pole/pəʊl/ for the first time.

-Though/ðəʊ/, at frist, Byrd and his men were able to take great many photographs of the mountains that lay below, they soon ran into serious trouble.
+Though/ðəʊ/, at first, Byrd and his men were able to take great many photographs of the mountains that lay below, they soon ran into serious trouble.

 At one point, it seemed certain that their plane would crash.